Your browser version is no longer supported, so you may experience issues while using this site.

 By Richard Godman

-Manager Technical Underwriting, Personal Insurance
+Manager Technical Underwriting, Consumer Insurance

 There’s plenty to think about when you are getting ready for a trip overseas.